 I look into Sherman’s cute face, and say, “Sherman, people in this city are crazy.”

 He blinks back at me, as if to say, ‘you think?’

 Just then, the doorbell rings.
 There’s a knock, and I put Sherman down.
 It’s probably Jason.
 I open the door.

 On the floor, there’s a silver plate with a red cupcake on it.
 It’s a red velvet cupcake.

 HAPPY 24TH BIRTHDAY JENNA

 I turn the card over.
 On the back, there’s a picture of a dead cat… the one that I had thrown out.
 Then the words:

 YOU WON’T LIVE TO SEE YOUR NEXT ONE.
 I PROMISE.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ameliaroseWrite a Review